 What is Cardiac Arrest?

-Cardiac arrest happens when the heart suddenly stops beating, preventing blood and oxygen from reaching the brain and other vital organs.
+Cardiac arrest happens when the heart suddenly stops beating, preventing blood circulation and oxygen from reaching the brain and other vital organs.
 This can cause a person to collapse, lose consciousness, and stop breathing.
-Unlike a heart attack, which is caused by a blockage in the heart, cardiac arrest is an electrical problem that makes the heart unable to pump blood effectively.
+Unlike a heart attack, which is caused by a blockage in the coronary arteries, cardiac arrest is an electrical problem that makes the heart unable to pump blood effectively.

 If it is not treated immediately with CPR or a defibrillator, cardiac arrest can be fatal within minutes.
 It is crucial to understand what cardiac arrest is so that athletes and their coaches recognize the warning signs and take steps to prevent it.